sophiemiddleton/Tutorial/AllInOne/doc/AllInOne.md

 The example will also submit a grid job to run the same code.

 This example runs on a set of simulated events in which there is always one conversion electron and it has pileup overlayed in the amount expected during 1BB running.
+Our real data will contain a lot of pile up but few, if any, conversion electron cadidates.
-This is not at all what our real data will look like but it is useful as a tool for teaching how the software works.
+In this sense the example is not realistic but it is it is useful as a tool for teaching how the software works.
 In these events, the CRV information contains only pileup.
 The simulated events have been processed through the trigger and reconstruction.
-The code in the example looks at the ouptut of the track fit.
+The code in the example looks at the ouptut of the track fit and some properties of the calorimeter and CRV information.
 Most reconstructed tracks will be the generated conversion electron but some of them will originate in the pileup.

 The main Mu2e offline software lives in a repository simply named [Offline](https://github.com/Mu2e/Offline).